liuyuxiang512/CourseProject/README.md

 ### Installation

-This software requires python 3.5+, while it also requires external libraries that can be obtained with:
+This software requires python 3.5+, and it also requires external libraries that can be installed by:

 ```
 pip install -r requirements.txt